aortan/slackmetal/README.md

 This project was born from a method provided by @laCour (https://github.com/laCour/slack-night-mode/issues/73#issuecomment-287467332)

 ## Disclaimer
 This is a hack – use it at your own peril!
-Also, the CSS-file is a beautiful mess...

 ## Instructions
 * Install the sidebar theme on Slack > Settings > Sidebar > Theme: